 The house boasts an open floor plan, designed for entertaining and comfortable country living on the Tred Avon River.
 The chandelier came from Paris and the fireplace was found in Italy.
 The natural stone facade of Port Deposit granite provided a backdrop for manicured gardens and grounds.
 Porches served as mediating spaces between the world of nature outside and the domestic comforts enjoyed within the house.

 In the 1960’s the estate was severely damaged by fire.
-The wings of the house still display the building’s elaborate detail but the original mansard roof and elegant front porch were replaced by less distinctive examples.
-Magnolia Manor is the ideal historical setting for celebrating your elegant wedding or special event with a touch of Southern charm.
+The wings of the house still display the building’s elaborate detail, but the original mansard roof and elegant front porch were replaced by less distinctive examples.

 Over the past fifty years, Magnolia Manor has undergone several renovations and the property has been modernized to make it a comfortable and well-appointed special event venue.